bluebanquise/bluebanquise/resources/documentation/index.rst

 .. image:: images/BlueBanquise_logo.svg
    :align: center

 Welcome on BlueBanquise main documentation.
+You should find here all needed information on how to deploy and use the BlueBanquise stack.

+Since one of the main BlueBanquise goals is also to be a training for new Linux system administrators, part of the documentation is generic knowledge and act as a tutorial for basic cluster deployment and basic Ansible usage.
+Advanced users can skip these parts.

 These pages contain information on:

+* How to manually deploy a test HPC cluster (generic knowledge, not related to the stack)
 * How to use Ansible (generic knowledge, not related to the stack)
-* How to deploy, configure, and maintain BlueBanquise on different scenario clusters
+* How to bootstrap, configure, deploy and maintain BlueBanquise on different scenario clusters
 * Detailed documentation on each roles provided with the stack

 `Please report us <https://github.com/bluebanquise/bluebanquise/issues>`_ any